Krzysztonek/Krzysztonek-Icons/README.md

 ## 🎮 Usage
 - In your entity editor, specify an icon name followed by prefix `kris:`.
-Example: `kris:japanese-lantern`.
+Example: `kris:oil-lamp`.
 - If you set `state_color: true` in your card, you'll see the icon gets colorised based upon the current entity state.

 #### Example: